Oswal 36 Sample Question Papers ISC Class 12 Biology Solutions

 Answer 6.

-- 1. Raw material for biogas plant is mainly cow dung which is easily available in rural areas where cattle are used.
+1. Raw material for biogas plants is mainly cow dung, readily available in rural areas where cattle are used.

-- 2. The biogas is used for lighting and cooking in these areas as distribution is only in short distances.
+2. Biogas is used for lighting and cooking in these areas as distribution is only in short distances.

-- 3. The spent slurry from the biogas plants is used as a fertilizer for agriculture hence are more suitable in rural areas.
+3. The spent slurry from the biogas plants is used as a fertiliser for agriculture, and hence are more suitable in rural areas.

 Answer 7.